-The workshop, at 6:30 p.m.
-Thursday, Oct.
-29, will spell out all the needed steps and answer questions.
+The workshop has been pushed back a week.
+It now will be at 6:45 p.m.
+Thursday, Nov.
+5, and will spell out all the needed steps and answer questions.
 The workshop will be held over Google Meet and will be run by Kathryn McCabe, former executive director of Cluster Tutoring and now the executive director of the tutoring program at the nonprofit group Lawyers Lend-a-Hand.
 All families with 7th and 8th graders and their tutors will receive an email invitation to sign up for the workshop as the date gets closer.

 The application process is open to all 8th graders, no matter if they attended a CPS school or charter school.

 The online application system was established in 2018.
 The global pandemic, however, has created some uncertainty for families.
 So CPS has issued slight revisions to some of its applications policies.

 Test scores.
 Usually, seventh grade spring NWEA MAP scores are used in student applications.
 But because in-school classes were suspended in March, not all students have those spring scores.
 Instead, CPS will consider students’ highest scores from NWEA MAP exams administered by CPS during any of the following prior administrations:

 - Fall 2019 (2019-2020 school year).

 - Winter 2019 (2019-2020 school year).